swiftlang/swift/docs/README.md

   Swift entities.
   TODO: Not clear if this is intended to be language documentation (for Swift developers), an explanation or a reference guide.
+- [Modules.md](/docs/Modules.md): was written for Swift pre-1.0, but is still relevant and covers behavior that's underspecified in either TSPL or the language reference.
 - [OptimizerCountersAnalysis.md](/docs/OptimizerCountersAnalysis.md):
   TODO: Consider breaking up into a how-to guide on dumping and analyzing the counters